How to Choose an Assisted Living Facility in Ohio

 Almost every confusion about Ohio assisted living traces back to the same architectural fact.
 Ohio splits the regulation, certification, and payment of assisted living across three different state agencies, and they each have their own statute, their own rules, and their own enforcement levers.
 Understanding which agency does what saves families enormous time when something goes wrong.

 The Ohio Department of Aging (ODA) certifies the providers that can deliver Medicaid-funded assisted living services.
 Under Ohio Administrative Code Chapter 173-39, specifically rule 173-39-02.16, ODA-certified AL providers come in two flavors: basic assisted living service, and basic assisted living service plus memory care.
 A facility cannot accept Medicaid AL Waiver dollars without ODA certification, and a facility cannot operate a memory care unit that bills Medicaid without the memory-care add-on certification.
-ODA also designates and oversees Ohio's twelve regional Area Agencies on Aging, which are the entities that handle waiver intake, level-of-care assessment, and ongoing case management for AL Waiver enrollees.
+ODA also designates and oversees Ohio's regional Area Agencies on Aging, which handle waiver intake, level-of-care assessment, and ongoing case management for AL Waiver enrollees.

 The Ohio Department of Medicaid (ODM) runs the Assisted Living Waiver itself under OAC Chapter 5160-33, sets the daily reimbursement rates that flow to AL providers, and runs the MyCare Ohio program under OAC Chapter 5160-58.
-As of 2026, ODM is in the middle of the Next Gen MyCare rollout, which is rebidding and re-launching MyCare Ohio across all 88 counties in three phases through 2026.
-For dual-eligible AL residents in launched counties, the AL Waiver gets absorbed into the MyCare Ohio Waiver and the day-to-day case management moves from the AAA to one of four FIDE-SNP carriers.
+As of 2026, ODM is in the middle of the Next Gen MyCare rollout, which re-launched MyCare Ohio in 29 counties on January 1, 2026 and is expanding it across the rest of the state from April 1 through August 1, 2026.
+For dual-eligible AL residents in launched counties, the AL Waiver gets absorbed into the MyCare Ohio managed-care plan and day-to-day case management moves from the Area Agency on Aging to a MyCare plan.
 The AL service definition itself does not change.
-The funding and care management pathway does.
+The funding and care-management pathway does.U.S.
+Government Publishing Office. (n.d.). ecfr.gov.
+Retrieved Jul 15, 2026, from https://www.ecfr.gov/current/title-42/chapter-IV/subchapter-B/part-422/subpart-A/section-422.2

 The RCF License: ORC 3721 and OAC 3701-16